The grumpy child,

 11. Sports injuries, like young ballet dancing, gymnastics, running etc.

-Registered Osteopath Salome Olivia has been treating children for over 23 years.
+Registered Osteopath Salome Olivia has been treating children since 1993.
 Registered with the General Osteopathic Council.
 Holds a Post grad in Paediatric Osteopathy from the Osteopathic Centre for Children and has conducted further studies in Asthma and Reflux in children and adults.
-Member of The International Cranial Association, and the British Medical Acupuncture Society
+Member of The International Cranial Association, The Instituteof Osteopathy and the British Medical Acupuncture Society

 68 Melfort Road